aquonbovell/advising-matrix/README.md

 # advising-matrix

-Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/main/packages/create-svelte).
+Everything you need to build this Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/main/packages/create-svelte).

 ## Developing

-Once you've created/cloned a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server:
+Once you've created/cloned this project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server:

 ```bash
 npm run dev